shotgunsoftware/developer.shotgunsoftware.com/docs/en/learning_content/toolkit_basics_guides/advanced_config.md

 ## About the guide

 This guide will describe how to create an Advanced Configuration for a digital content creation pipeline by utilizing the Default Configuration that comes standard with Shotgun Toolkit.
-You will quickly become acquainted with the configuration tools, learn how to create a simple Advanced Configuration, and be presented with opportunities to learn more.
-Using the Advanced Configuration Wizard prepares a project’s configuration to be customized allowing the development of user environments.
-The environments control aspects of the UI, Shotgun Apps, and various tools necessary to support a proprietary production pipeline.
-Using the Advanced Configuration is just one way to edit a configuration.
-It will create several settings for you, so you have some standard apps and settings to utilize when you're first setting up a Pipeline Configuration.
+You will quickly become acquainted with the configuration tools, learn how to create an Advanced Configuration, and be presented with opportunities to learn more.
+Using the Advanced Configuration Wizard prepares a baseline configuration for you to edit and extend adding environmets to support each step in your pipeline.
+The environments control aspects of the UI, Shotgun Apps, and various tools necessary to create a proprietary production pipeline.
+Using the Advanced Configuration is just one way to extend a configuration.
+Allong with adding environments it will create several basic settings and add some apps making it easier to utilize and customize to your needs.

 This guide assumes the user: